qradiolink/qradiolink/README.md

 - VOX mode
 - Analog and digital mode repeater - in full duplex mode only, same mode or mixed mode repeater (e.g. FM to Codec2 and viceversa, or FM to Opus and viceversa)
 - Repeater linking via VOIP and Mumble - a group of repeaters can be linked by sharing the same Mumble channel.
 This feature is still experimental and WIP.
-- USB FTDI relay support
+- USB FTDI relay control support
 - Full duplex 250 kbit/s IP radio modem with configurable TX/RX offsets
 - Automatic carrier tracking and Doppler effect correction for all digital modes except FreeDV modes.
 The system can track Doppler shifts of 5-10 kHz, depending on mode.
 It requires a CNR of at least 10-12 dB, more for FSK modes than for PSK modes.
 - Supported hardware: [**Ettus USRP bus devices**](https://ettus.com), [**RTL-SDR**](https://osmocom.org/projects/sdr/wiki/rtl-sdr), [**ADALM-Pluto (PlutoSDR)**](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html), (supported with SoapySDR and [**SoapyPlutoSDR**](https://github.com/pothosware/SoapyPlutoSDR)), [**LimeSDR-mini**](https://www.crowdsupply.com/lime-micro/limesdr-mini) (partly supported, through SoapySDR), BladeRF, other devices supported by [**gr-osmosdr**](https://osmocom.org/projects/sdr/wiki/GrOsmoSDR) like HackRF and RedPitaya (not tested)